All Episodes

 I mean, you just think of all this stuff.

-I mean, it's support black businesses, Black Lives Matter, Black History Month.
+I mean, it's support black businesses, black lives matter, Black History Month, and there is one single lady.

-There's one lady who is in a advertisement for genes, and everyone loses their mind.
+There's one lady who is in a advertisement for jeans and everyone loses their mind and they immediately call it Nazi propaganda.

 Private student loan debt in America totals about $300 billion.

-WhyRefi refinances private student loan debt and they do not care what your credit score is.
+YREFI refinances private student loan debt and they do not care what your credit score is.

-Many clients aren't even able to make the minimum monthly payment on their private student loans when they first contact YReFi.
+Many clients aren't even able to make the minimum monthly payment on their private student loans when they first contact YREFI.

 Go to yrefi.com.